JHU-PL-Lab/www-fpse/style-guide.md

 1. Many people think that documentation = comments, but that is not necessarily true.
 We already mentioned the "give descriptive names" guideline as one example.
 Another example is using type annotations like `(x : int)` for function arguments and return types (which has the bonus benefit of helping the compiler perform type inference).
 Good variable names and type annotations can be just as descriptive as comments to someone familiar with OCaml.

-2. A key place to put comments is the `.mli` file, where functions and other parts of the module signature are described.
+2. The key place to put comments is the `.mli` file, where functions and types of the module signature are described.
 You can also put comments in the `.ml` file, but putting most of your documentation in the interface allows for comments to focus on _what_ something is doing or _why_ it exists, rather than _how_ it works; it also serves as API documentation if you choose to release your library to the wider world.

 3. Both of the previous points hint at how over-documentation is a thing.
 Over-documentation clutters the code and can make it unreadable.
 For example, you should not spam the body of your functions with comments describing every little thing it does; instead, the bulk of the explaining should be done by the code.
 That said, do put comments if the code isn't clear enough, or if there's unusual behavior, weird edge cases, interesting algorithms, etc. in your functions, but make sure to do so judiciously.